isomerpages/bca-strata/_how-do-i-apply/Matters under LTSA.md

     Pursuant to the Building Maintenance and Strata Management (Strata Titles Boards) Regulations 2005, an application fee of S$5000 is payable for an en-bloc sale application made to Strata Titles Boards.

     Payment can be made preferably by way of a cheque, made out in favour of “Strata Titles Boards” and deposited at Strata Titles Boards’ office during office hours.
-Strata Titles Boards does not accept payment by way of NETS or VISA.
+Payment of application fee can only be accepted via Paynow and electronic payment (Internet Bank Transfer).

 **After filing an application**